AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_overview.md

 | Students | <font color="green">✔</font> | <font color="green">✔</font> | <font color="green">✔</font> | <font color="green">✔</font> | <font color="green">✔</font> |
 | Teaching assistants | <font color="red">✘</font> | <font color="red">✘</font> | <font color="green">✔</font> | <font color="green">✔</font> | <font color="green">✔</font> |

-<div class="alert info">Compatibility requirements:<ol><li>Android 5.0 or later.</li><li>iOS 10 or later.</li><li>To ensure a better end-user experience, Agora highly recommends using Flexible Classroom on the latest version of Desktop Chrome.
-As of v2.1.0, students can join a lecture hall in Flexible Classroom simply by clicking on a shared webpage link within some mobile social applications that use a web view.</li><li>macOS 10.10 or later.</li><li>Windows 7 or later.</li></ol></div>

 <div class="alert info">The Windows and macOS apps of Flexible Classroom are built with Electron.</div>

+## Compatibility

+### Supported operation system versions

+- Android 6.0 or later
+- iOS 10 or later
+- macOS 10.13 or later
+- Windows 7 or later

+### Supported browsers

+To ensure best end-user experience, Agora highly recommends using Flexible Classroom on the latest version of Desktop Chrome.
+For detailed browser support, see the following list:

+- Desktop:
+  - Windows: Chrome 89 or later
+  - macOS:
+      - Safari 13 or later
+      - Chrome 89 or later
+- Mobile: As of v2.1.0, students can join a lecture hall in Flexible Classroom simply by clicking on a shared webpage link within some mobile social applications that use a web view.

 ## Pricing